Buttigieg likely to be target at New Hampshire Democratic presidential debate

 Democratic National Committee Chairman Tom Perez added to uncertainty surrounding the nominating process on Thursday by calling for an audit of the Iowa caucuses after an array of problems delayed the final count.

+In response, Troy Price, the chairman of the Iowa Democratic Party, said on Twitter on Friday that once the results were finalized “an independent investigation of what happened is necessary.”

-Even so, Buttigieg, 38, is likely to bear the brunt of more attacks at the debate than he has in past events - primarily over his relatively thin track record in public office.
+Even with the picture in Iowa still muddled, Buttigieg, 38, is likely to bear the brunt of more attacks at the debate than he has in past events - primarily over his relatively thin track record in public office.

 Biden, in particular, is expected to challenge Buttigieg on his experience, with Biden highlighting his achievements as a senator and vice president under Obama, aides said.